Bucktail State Park Natural Area: History

 Although the park covers 21039 acre, much of the land within the park boundaries is actually in private hands.
 The rest of the land in the valleys is owned by the Bureau of State Parks and the Bureau of Forestry as part of Elk State Forest and Sproul State Forest.

 Wildlife watching

 Bucktail State Park Natural Area is in the West Branch and Sinnemahoning Valleys.
 River valleys are ideal gathering points for wildlife as the valleys tend to be warmer and wetter than the surrounding mountains.
 Animals are drawn to the warm and wet valley.
 The river valley is a natural passageway for plants and animals.
 The valley is home to river birch and sycamore trees.
 Osprey, a wide variety of duck, white-tailed deer, bald eagles, otter, merganser, mink and black bear can all be seen living in the boundaries of Bucktail State Park Natural Area.

 Elk can be seen in the early morning and late afternoon hours in the northern portions of the park.
 Special elk viewing playforms have been built in Sinnemahoning State Park and near the small village of Bennezette.

-Nearby state parks

-Bucktail State Park Natural Area stretches from ridge to ridge in the West Branch Susquehanna River valley (here as seen from Hyner View State Park).

-The following state parks are within 30 mi of Bucktail State Park Natural Area: